 But what is a Java Servlet?
 This is software that enables a web server to handle dynamic Java-based web content using the HTTP protocol.
 JSP is a similar technology that allows developers to create dynamic content using HTML or XML documents.
 In terms of their ability to enable dynamic content, Java Servlets and JSP are broadly comparable to PHP or ASP.NET, just based on the Java programming language.

 By bringing all these Java-based technologies together, Tomcat Apache offers a “pure Java” web server environment for running applications built on the Java programming language.

 Apache Tomcat vs Apache HTTP Server

-Comparisons between Apache Tomcat and Apache HTTPS Server can be confusing, since both have Apache in their name, and both are developed by the ASF.
+Comparisons between HTTPS Server Apache vs Tomcat Apache can be confusing, since both have Apache in their name, and both are developed by the ASF.
 But the truth is that they’re two very different software packages.

 Get started with Tomcat on cloud hosting